CyberPanther232/Security-Tools/README.md

 - **Vulnerability Assessment**: Identify weaknesses in networked systems.
 - **Automation**: Easily integrate with existing workflows using modular scripts.
 - **Customizable**: Modify and extend functionality based on your needs.
-- **Reverse Shells**: Create and manage multiple reverse shell sessions
+- **Reverse Shells**: Create and manage multiple reverse shell sessions.
+- **Command and Control**: Scripts to conduct remote exploitation of machines

 ## 🚀 Getting Started
 ### Prerequisites